-It is a big issue and a painful one with people at grass roots because they so often have to compete for trading space with “illegal” foreign nationals.
+The “Makwerekwere” issue is a painful one for people at grass roots level, because so often they have to compete for trading space with “illegal” foreign nationals.

 By now we all know what happened.
 Johannesburg’s inner city was plunged into chaos on Thursday morning, when law enforcement agencies attempted to confiscate counterfeit goods from informal traders.
 A joint operation between the South African Police Service (SAPS) and the Johannesburg Metro Police Department (JMPD) quickly spiralled out of control when vendors fought back against the raids.

-On social media people mocked the police for running away, but Provincial police spokesperson Brigadier Mathapelo Peters said officers “tactically withdrew” from the intelligence-driven operation Thursday to avoid being forced to use live ammunition.
+On social media people mocked the police for running away.
+However Provincial police spokesperson Brigadier Mathapelo Peters said his officers “tactically withdrew” from the intelligence-driven operation to avoid being forced to use live ammunition.

 Thank the Lord they withdrew.
 Do we really want another Marikana in the streets of Jo’burg?